cabrerajulian401/Exam-Pass-Fail-Predictor/README.md

 # 🎓 College Exam Pass-Fail Predictor

-A machine learning web application that predicts whether a college student will pass or fail an exam based on study hours and test scores.
-Built using **Python**, **Flask**, and **Logistic Regression Model** trained on Real Student Data, with a lightweight frontend interface.
+A machine learning web application that predicts whether a college student will pass or fail an exam based on previous exam score, study hours, and a students sleep the night before the Exam.
+Built using **Python**, **Flask**, and **Logistic Regression Model** trained on Real Student Data, with a lightweight and modern frontend interface.
 This project demonstrates the deployment of a trained ML model via an API endpoint.
 Model Follows an EDA -> Proprocessing -> Splitting -> Training Machine learning Development Cycle.

 ---